 You may participate "live" and/or watch the recording at your convenience.
 The recording is available for 90 days.

 The Briefing will feature our renowned faculty and comprehensive materials.
-All of the speakers will incorporate both COVID-19 issues and expected changes under the Biden Administration into their presentations where appropriate.
+All of the speakers will incorporate both COVID-19 issues and changes under the Biden Administration into their presentations where appropriate.

 All program participants will receive a PDF copy of our updated Employment Law Briefing Manual